Convolution Bounds on Quantile Aggregation: Numerical illustration

-Concerning computation time, we find that the convolution bound \eqref{eq:main1pr} is computed quicker than or similarly to RA.\footnote{The computation is performed on MATLAB R2017b with Intel(R) Core(TM) i5-8250U CPU @ 1.60GHz.} In conclusion, \eqref{eq:main1pr} is not only a good analytical upper bound, but also performs quickly in numerical calculation for the maximum possible lower end-point.
+Concerning computation time, we find that the convolution bound \eqref{eq:main1pr} is computed quicker than or similarly to RA.
+In conclusion, \eqref{eq:main1pr} is not only a good analytical upper bound, but also performs quickly in the numerical calculation for the maximum possible lower end-point $\sup_{\nu \in \Lambda(\boldsymbol \mu) }q_0^+(\nu)$.

+Theorem \ref{th:qa-6} assumes continuous distribution and quantile functions.
+Generally, equivalence between quantile methods and probability methods can be troublesome when dealing with discrete distributions.
+We illustrate in a simple example that the equivalence in Theorem \ref{th:qa-6} may fail.
+Define $\mu = \text{Bernoulli}(0.5)$ and $n = 3$.
+We numerically compute the values of RA, the convolution bound and the dual bound on $\sup_{\nu \in \Lambda_3(\mu) }q_t^+ (\nu)$ in Table \ref{tab:r1-1}.
+The true values are available in this simple setting for comparison.
+We make two observations.
+First, as we mentioned above, the true value of $\sup_{\nu \in \Lambda_3(\mu) }q_t^+ (\nu)$ is bounded from below by the RA left end-point and from above by the convolution bound and is exactly obtained if these two bounds are equal.
+Second, for $t = 0.3$ and $0.4$, the values of the convolution bound $B_{\text{conv}}$ and the dual bound $B_{\text{dual}}$ are not the same.
+In these cases, we observe that $B_{\text{conv}}$ is closer (equal) to the true value than $B_{\text{dual}}$.